MatveevDmtr/Hash-Table/README.md

 The speed up of `avx_strcmp()` optimization is very small (only 1%).
 Every list in hash table became shorter.
 Instead of comparing a word with nearly 11 words in a list we started to compare it with 1-2 words.
 The importance of strcmp dropped, so its influence on performance is tiny.

-The most efficent optimization is
+The most efficent optimizations are: rewriting `SearchInList()` and changing hash function to `CRC32`.

 ## Conclusion
 All in all, I tested different hash functions and optimized the process of search in a hash table.

-Among the hash functions I tested __Hash_RS__ has the best diagram.
+Among the hash functions I tested `Hash_RS` has the best diagram.
 However, there is a plenty of different hash functions that have different parameters, so choice of hash function can be a whole science.
 But in this project you can see a method that allows us to compare other hash functions.

-My optimizations of strcmp and hash functions made the program faster (the speed up is bigger than 2.5 times).
+My optimizations of strcmp and hash functions made the program faster (the speed up is 9.9 times).
 So we can consider this work to be successful.

 I think this work may be useful not only for me, but for other people who work with hash tables.